 “We don’t find it a better option to block numbers, either mobile or landline.
 The reason for our leniency is that once a number is entered into our blocked list, it can not reach us in case a real emergency arises.
 We, therefore, do not wish them to face such a situation.”, explained the official.

 Despite the fact, police have registered FIRs against the most frequently annoying callers.

-The official appealed the public to stay away from such negative practices and become a responsible citizen and help police in the drive against crime.
+The official appealed to the public to stay away from such negative practices and become responsible citizens and help police in the drive against crime.

 Prank calls on other helplines

 The prank calls are not only received on the police emergency helpline, but also on the other helplines such as fire brigade, railway station, food home-delivery services, etc.

 For example, people call the helpline of McDonalds and order a meal, and when the guy comes with the food, the caller denies that he booked the meal.